DiscPyth/DiscPyth/README.md

 ### TL;DR : DiscPyth is an unofficial wrapper in Python for the official Discord API.

-DiscPyth is a wrapper built with Python for the Discord API, it is based on the very awesome Discord API wrapper for golang by **[@bwmarrin](https://github.com/bwmarrin)** called **[discordgo](https://github.com/bwmarrin/discordgo)** it is both simple and easy to use.
-The fact that DiscPyth is just a discordgo clone in Python makes DiscPyth also simple and easy to use.
+DiscPyth is a Discord API wrapper in Python, built based off of the very awesome DiscordGo library by bwmarrin.

+DiscordGo is a simple and easy to use library for interacting with the Discord API.
+The fact that DIscPyth is basically a DiscordGo clone in Python makes it easy to get started with and its pretty simple to understand.

 #### Documentation : `WIP`